They Will Kill You Logo

 Took returned voluntarily on October 30, 2004, confessing that he had accidentally strangled Huang Na during a hide-and-seek game in a storeroom.
 Investigators found Huang Na’s body the very next day in Telok Blangah Hill Park—wrapped in nine layers of plastic inside a sealed box.

 A 14-day trial at the High Court began on July 11, 2005.
 The prosecution produced 76 witnesses, demonstration re-enactments, and forensic evidence of bruising and asphyxia.
-The defence argued schizophrenia and diminished responsibility; psychiatry testified that Took was “inappropriate” and delusional, but prosecution experts rejected mental impairment .
-On August 27, 2005, Justice Lai Kew Chai sentenced Took to death, stating the murder was “cold and calculating” and deliberate.
+The defence argued schizophrenia and diminished responsibility; psychiatry testified that Took was “inappropriate” and delusional, but prosecution experts rejected mental impairment.
+On August 27, 2005, Justice Lai Kew Chai found Took guilty of murder and sentenced him to death.
+In his judgment, Justice Lai dismissed the mental illness defence and concluded that the murder was premeditated, methodical, and “clearly the product of a cold and calculating mind.”

-Took appealed to the Court of Appeal; in January 2006, the panel upheld the conviction and death sentence in a 2–1 split decision—with the dissenting judge favoring reduced charges due to inconclusive evidence .
+Took appeals to the Court of Appeal; in January 2006, the panel upheld the conviction and death sentence in a 2–1 split decision, with the dissenting judge favoring reduced charges due to inconclusive evidence.
 His final appeal for clemency to President S.R.
 Nathan was rejected in October 2006.
 At dawn on November 3, 2006, Took Leng How was executed by hanging at Changi Prison.